JoseDSanchezH/JoseDSanchezH/README.md

 # Hi there 👋, I'm Jose Sanchez
 <a href="https://linkedin.com/in/jose-sanchez-hernandez-2307961a3"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I'm an aspiring IT and Cybersecurity professional with hands-on experience in system administration, endpoint security, and technical support.
-I love learning and applying new skills in real-world scenarios, whether it's through home labs, cloud projects, or cybersecurity challenges.
+IT Support and Systems Administration professional with real-world experience resolving end-user issues, managing Active Directory, and securing cloud environments through Azure.
+Skilled in endpoint troubleshooting, user provisioning, and access control across Windows and Linux platforms.
+CompTIA Security+ certified, with a security-first approach to user support and system administration.

 ---
 ## Skills